jpulakka/nordpool_diff/README.md

-Since the output magnitude of the `rank` and `interval` filters are always between -1 and +1, independent of magnitude of price variation, it may be more appropriate (than the linear FIR filters) for simple thresholding and controlling binary things can only be turned on/off, such as water heaters. `normalize` setting has no effect on `rank` nor `interval`.
+Since the output magnitude of the `rank` and `interval` filters are always between -1 and +1, independent of magnitude of price variation, it may be more appropriate (than the linear FIR filters) for simple thresholding and controlling binary things can only can be turned on/off, such as water heaters.
+The `normalize` parameter has no effect on `rank` nor `interval`.

 ## Attributes